wppolyglots/wptranslationday-4-web-assets/README.md

 - Panel Heading (the title)
 - Panel Text (the main text at the right side)

-__Note:__ The 4th panel also has a Countdown Date and a Countdown Finished Message so you can easily change the timer of the Front Page.
+__Note 1:__ The 4th panel also has a Countdown Date and a Countdown Finished Message so you can easily change the timer of the Front Page.

+__Note 2:__ You will also find the `Event Date` custom field, this is used to calculate the automation on the Schedule page to show the current live Talk.
+Set it to the Events Date!

 ## Custom Post Types

 The theme provides 4 Custom Post Types for Organizers, Speakers and Local Events.
 You will find a `acf-export.json` file with all the fields needed for these CPTs inside the `/assets/` folder that you can import into ACF.

-It will also check if the necessary pages exist and if not they will be automatically created as `The Team` for the Organizers, `The Speakers` for the Speakers, `Schedules` for the talks and `Local Events` for the Local Events CPTs.
+It will also check if the necessary pages exist and if not they will be automatically created as `The Team` for the Organizers, `The Speakers` for the Speakers, `Schedule` for the talks and `Local Events` for the Local Events CPTs.

 __Organizers__